Darcy Lange: Career

 Beginning in the United Kingdom in the 1970s, Lange pioneered a social documentary practice with video, filming people in working environments such as schools, factories and farms.
-Among this body of work, Work Studies in Schools (1976–1977) has sustained significant attention.
-Beginning in 1976 in Birmingham, Lange videotaped a number of school lessons in action across three schools, each representing a different social class.
+Among this work, Work Studies in Schools (1976–1977) has won significant attention.
+Beginning in Birmingham, Lange videotaped a number of school lessons across three schools, each representing a different social class.
 The recordings were watched by Lange with the teachers and the students for commentary, and on occasion recorded again.
-Lange continued the processes in 1977 across four Oxfordshire schools.
+Lange continued in 1977 across four Oxfordshire schools.

 Lange returned to New Zealand in 1974, continuing his practice documenting working lives and, notably, Māori activism through the Maori Land Project (1977–1981).
 Working closely with photographer John Miller, Lange documented the conflict between Māori and the New Zealand government around the Ngāti Hine Block and Bastion Point land cases.

-In 1979, Lange relocated to the Netherlands and worked with René Coelho to produce a programme for Nederlandse Omroep Stichting based on the Maori Land Project followed by a collaboration with the University of Utrecht titled The Maori Land Struggle.
+In 1979, Lange moved to the Netherlands and worked with René Coelho to produce a programme for Nederlandse Omroep Stichting based on the Maori Land Project followed by a collaboration with the University of Utrecht titled The Maori Land Struggle.
 He subsequently contributed to the exhibition The Land of the Maori exhibition at the Van Abbemuseum in 1980.